Firearms & Medical Cannabis Cards

 This still DOES NOT mean that you are eligible to obtain a permit if you have a medical cannabis card.

-In Utah, an unlawful user of a controlled substance or possession is a one-year disqualifier even if the case is dismissed or found not guilty.
-This also means if BCI denies a CFP application or a current CFP is revoked because you have a medical cannabis card, per federal law, you WILL NOT be able to obtain a CFP for at least one year.
+In Utah, an unlawful user of a controlled substance or possession is a one-year disqualifier, even if the case is dismissed or found not guilty.
+This also means that if BCI denies a CFP application or a current CFP is revoked because you have a medical cannabis card, per federal law, you WILL NOT be able to obtain a CFP for at least one year.

 What about Utah’s new Constitutional “permitless” Carry law?

 Nothing changes under this new law.
-Just because you can carry a concealed firearm in Utah without a concealed firearm permit if you are at least 21 years old (AFTER May 5th, 2021) does not mean you are exempt from Federal law.
+Just because you can carry a concealed firearm in Utah without a concealed firearm permit if you are at least 21 years old (AFTER May 5th, 2021), does not mean you are exempt from Federal law.

 Read more about Constitutional Carry here.